patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/accessibility/page/page.md

 To implement an accessible PatternFly **page**:

 - Provide a [skip to content](/components/skip-to-content) if more than one page shares the same heading or sidebar content.
-- Give each `nav` element on the page a unique `aria-label`.
+- Give each `nav` element a unique `aria-label` if there is more than one `nav` element on the page.
 - Ensure there is only 1 `main` element on the page.
-- Ensure each page section has an `aria-labelledby` attribute linked to a heading element within the section.
-  - If there is no heading within the section, provide an `aria-label` instead.
 - Follow any accessibility documentation for other components used within a page, such as a [breadcrumb](/components/breadcrumb), [notification drawer](/components/notification-drawer), or [navigation](/components/navigation).

 ## Testing